Unkwn-Syn/MindSpace/README.md

 * Messaging us on Discord Pwned Syn#0001 & mpikoul#3174

 ## Notes

-While the theme is Free and Open Source, it takes time to keep the theme up to date.
-If you enjoy the theme please consider supporting us to continue maintenance and development of it.

 In the appearance settings make sure **Dark** is selected.